aksam786/PixelMaticAutomation/README.md

 Open the repository in Visual Studio Code

-# Start the local server from the repo
+# Run the test in visual studio code
     npx playwright test

  # Tool used